hansbuehler/cdxbasics/README.md

 # prettydict

 A number of simple extensions to standard dictionaries which allow accessing any element of the dictionary with "." notation.
 The purpose is to create a functional-programming style method of generating complex objects.

-    from cdxbasics.prettydict import PrettyDict
+    from cdxbasics.prettydict import PrettyOrderedDict
-    pdct = PrettyDict(z=1)
+    pdct = PrettyOrderedDict(z=1)
     pdct['a'] = 1       # standard dictionary write access
     pdct.b = 2          # pretty write access
     _ = pdct.b          # read access